To register for Challenger Division, the players parent or guardian will need to complete the online registration.

 Cloverdale Minor baseball is a volunteer led organization.
 With the amount of work to be done during the season, we could not do it without the parents efforts and their volunteer time.
 The money made from the concession is used to pay the umpires and without it, our registration fees would be much higher.

-Families must complete a volunteer shift per each child registered within the organization.
+Families must complete ONE volunteer shift per each child registered within the organization.
 Volunteering within the association ranges from a variety of positions or duties, the most common being to perform a shift within the concession.
+Duties that have been assigned directly by the team (eg: Team manager, score keeper, fied prep, etc.), DO NOT count towards volunteer requirements.
+To have your volunteer credits recognized, you must sign up through the "Volunteer Website".

 For those that coach a team during the season, your volunteer commitment fulfilled.
 Head coaches will have all of their volunteer commitments fulfilled for all of their children.
 For asst coaches, only the child in which you coach will be fulfilled for volunteer duties.
 In order to be classified as a coach, you must have completed all appropriate paperwork, submit a CRC (Criminal Record Check), and register with the organization.